zkweb-framework/ZKWeb.System.Drawing/README.md

 # Huh?
 What's the different with CoreCompat.System.Drawing?

 - No fake strong name is used, will not mess up Asp.Net and OWIN.
-- Copied all files from mono 4.6.1.13, you will actually compile it without seeing hundreds error
+- Copied all files from mono 5.2.0.215, you will actually compile it without seeing hundreds error
 - Really tested on linux and really work
 - You can actually run tests from `dotnet test`, no joke
 	- Windows
-		- .Net Core Test Count: 1857, Passed: 1517, Failed: 331, Inconclusive: 0, Skipped: 9
+		- .Net Core: Test Count: 1856, Passed: 1480, Failed: 367, Warnings: 0, Inconclusive: 0, Skipped: 9
-		- .Net Framework Test Count: 1869, Passed: 1524, Failed: 336, Inconclusive: 0, Skipped: 9
+		- .Net Framework: Test Count: 1856, Passed: 1479, Failed: 368, Warnings: 0, Inconclusive: 0, Skipped: 9
 	- Linux
-		- .Net Core Test Count: 1857, Passed: 1510, Failed: 339, Inconclusive: 0, Skipped: 8
+		- .Net Core: TODO
 - No reference to System.Drawing.Primitive, because System.Drawing.Primitive reference original System.Drawing on .Net Framework which may cause conficts error
 - Namespace is renamed from `System.Drawing` to `System.DrawingCore` because vs2017's new project system is so stupid

 # Mac support

-I'm a poor man doesn't have a shiny mac book now, so I can't test with macosx, somebody can please tell me.
+Not tested yet.